lucidworks/connectors-sdk-resources/security.md

 openssl pkcs8 -topk8 -nocrypt -in server.key -out server.pem</td>
 ```

-## Specify connectors-rpc system properties to provide the certs
+== Specify connectors-rpc system properties to provide the certs

 Now that we have the certs, we set them in the properties.

-**Example with Mutual TLS auth and private key passwords:**
+**Example with Mutual TLS auth and private key passwords**

 ```
 -Dcom.lucidworks.apollo.app.hostname=myhost